 According to Dr. Sunil Pai, M.D., turmeric “has been shown to block over 97 different mechanisms of inflammation.”
 The curcumin in turmeric fights inflammation at the molecular level.
 This allows your whole body to reap the benefits of being inflammatory free.
 He also states that, “India has the lowest dementia rates in the world; they consume 25 to 50mg of turmeric daily, which prevents inflammation in the brain.”
 Making turmeric a part of your daily intake can have positive lifelong consequences.

 Turmeric helps you fight foreign bodies in your system, and also repairs damage.
 Since turmeric is also an antioxidant, it has the ability of ridding the body of free radicals.
 Free radicals are molecules that don’t have an electron pair, so they travel the body looking for one.
 This causes stress to the body, as well as cellular damage.
 Consuming antioxidants is very important in maintaining your health.
 Regular intake of turmeric will help the body fight free radicals as well as prevent diseases and cell damage.
+You may find it useful to take turmeric benefits to assist in these repairs.

 Studies have shown that turmeric can stimulate the gallbladder.
 When the gallbladder is stimulated it releases bile, and bile helps the body break down food.
 It also calms the digestive system to reduce bloating and gas.
 Turmeric allows the stomach to withstand digestive acids that could end up damaging the lining of the stomach.